 • sugar: again, you can use brown or granulated sugar, or a combination of the two!
 More brown sugar will yield a moister bread with a stronger molasses flavor

 • buttermilk: You can substitute buttermilk for regular milk, but you may need less because regular milk isn’t as thick as buttermilk.
 You can also make your own buttermilk, but again, it will be looser than actual buttermilk.
 It still does the job just as well!

 You store quick bread like basically any other cake or muffin.
 Wrap tightly with plastic wrap, place in a plastic bag, or store in an airtight container.
 Try to seal as well as possible because air is the main factor that causes quick bread to turn stale.

 This quick bread will keep for up to 5 days at room temperature, but I would aim to finish it by about 3 days just because it does taste best fresh.
 (But I haven’t met anyone with a problem finishing this quick bread!)

 You can also freeze quick bread for up to 2 months.
 To freeze, wrap tightly with a layer of plastic wrap, then cover with a layer of aluminum foil to prevent freezer burn.

 To thaw frozen quick bread, set out at room temperature for a few hours until defrosted completely.
 Serve normally!

-If you liked this cinnamon swirl quick bread, you may also like some of these other recipes:
+If you liked this cinnamon swirl quick bread, check out some of these other recipes!

 Cinnamon Swirl Quick Bread Recipe